pmelsted/bifrost/README.md

 Highly Parallel and Memory Efficient Compacted de Bruijn Graph Construction

 This repository contains the source code for a new parallel and memory efficient algorithm enabling the direct construction of the compacted de Bruijn graph without producing the intermediate uncompacted de Bruijn graph.
-Despite making extensive use of a probabilistic data structure, the Bloom filter, our algorithm guarantees that the produced compacted de Bruijn graph is deterministic.
+Despite making extensive use of a probabilistic data structure (the Bloom filter), our algorithm guarantees that the produced compacted de Bruijn graph is deterministic.
 Furthermore, the algorithm features de Bruijn graph simplification steps used by assemblers such as tip clipping and isolated unitig removal.
 In addition, as disk-based software performance is significantly affected by the discrepancy of speed among disk storage technologies, our method uses only main memory storage.

 ## Dependencies

-In order to compile and use the BFT, you need a machine running a 64 bits Linux or Mac OS operating system.
+In order to compile and use BFGraph, you need a machine running a 64 bits Linux or MacOS operating system.
 BFGraph successfully compiles and runs on Ubuntu 17.04 and MacOS.

 In order to install BFGraph, you will need Cmake (https://cmake.org/), Jemalloc (http://www.canonware.com/jemalloc) and zlib (https://zlib.net/).
 All can be downloaded and installed by following the instructions on their respective websites.
 It is however most likely that at least few of them are available via a package manager for your operating system.